catcarbonell/killerkao/README.md

     * https://trello.com/b/HIrHREo4/killer-kao

 ## Want to modify this app?
-Add a kaomoji?
+Add a kaomoji library?
 * Feel free to fork this repo!

 ## Keep In Touch!